 Well of course, we have to compare another two types of toilets: Dual and Single Flush.
 This Dual Flush vs Single Flush toilet comparison guide, will show you the similarities and differences between these two types of toilets.
 After reading this article, you may have narrowed down your search for which type of toilet will be the ideal choice for your bathroom.

 Here is our Best Dual Flush Toilet Reviews

 What Is A Dual Flush Toilet?

 A Dual Flush toilet is an alternative to the Single Flush version.
 The difference between the two is that the Dual Flush gives the user a choice of two different amounts of water.
 Although flushing toilets have been around since the 16th century, dual flushing toilets are more of a modern creation.
 The first real dual flush toilet was created in 1980 and from then has evolved into a very efficient flushing system.

-How Does A Dual Flush Toilet Work?
+How Do Dual Flush Toilets Work?

 On average, a standard toilet used 3.5 Gallons Per Flush, where as the first Dual Flush toilet used 3 GPF for a full flush and 1.5 GPF for a half flush.
 Of course, at the time this helped make significant savings on water use.
-However, as technology and design has improved, modern Dual Flush toilets have evolved to use as little 1.6 GPF for a full flush and 0.9 GPF for a half flush.
+However, as technology and design has improved, modern Dual Flush toilets have evolved to use as little 1.6 GPF for a full flush and 0.9 GPF for a semi flush.

 Dual Flush Toilet (WaterSense)